Grace, mercy, and peace to you!

 You are welcome to participate as your schedule allows (some people will meet regularly, others pop in every now and then).
 To receive the Zoom link, contact Cindy Novak in the parish office.

 St. Tim’s offers multiple ways to ask for prayer support and to pray for these requests.
 The Catholic Council of Women group (CCW), the St. Tim’s Active Retired Seniors group (STARS), and the Knights of Columbus group (KC’s) each take prayer requests.
-To have a request put on one of these prayer lines, contact the following:
+To share a prayer request, contact Cindy Novak at 763.792.1618 or cnovak@churchofsttimothy.com

 Using the steps described below, choose a Scripture passage and listen to God speak to you in a new way.
 Using the daily Gospel reading is a good starting point.